Mrs Craddock: Plot summary

 At the very last moment, on the eve of Gerald's departure, it occurs to Bertha that she might "give Gerald the inestimable gift of her body", as "there is one way in which a woman can bind a man to her for ever, there is one tie that is indissoluble; her very flesh cried out, and she trembled at the thought."
 (Ch.31) The young couple are already alone in their aunt's flat, but Mary Ley comes home early from a dinner to which she has been invited, suspecting that they could be meeting secretly, and prevents any sexual activity.
 Gerald Vaudrey leaves for the States on the following morning.
 When, two weeks later, Bertha receives a letter from America, she puts it on the mantelpiece, where she looks at it for a month.
 Only then does she burn it, without ever having opened it.
 To her, having achieved this means that she has got over her infatuation.

 Again Bertha Craddock returns to her husband and, after that "mere spring day of happiness" with Gerald, prepares for "the long winter of life".
 Four years later, when she is 30, Edward Craddock breaks his neck in a riding accident, and, seeing his body being carried into the house, Bertha, for the first time since her wedding, feels free.
+And just so that she never misses him, pines for him or longs for him ever again in the future, she makes sure to see his dead body so as to remember his last remains and forever be redeemed of any feelings for him.
 Similar to the old custom of damnatio memoriae in the Roman Empire, she destroys all of Edward's photographs and all of his letters to her.